apostrophecms/docs/docs/reference/query-builders.md

 query.limit(10)
 ```

 The `limit` query builder accepts an integer and limits the number of document results.
-It returns the first matching documents up to the set limit, though it does take the [`skip` builder](#skip) into account.
+It returns the first matching documents up to the set limit after taking the [`skip` builder](#skip) into account.

 ### `locale()`